Tonomy-Foundation/accountability-framework/README.md

 * If you install new software dependancies you may need to stop and build again

+## Initialize and reset blockchain

+Do this before first run to initialize blockchain

+And also use if you need to reset the blockchain

+`./blockchain/init_reset_eosio.sh`

 ## Run

 'docker-compose up -d'

 ## Stop